Thank you! Your submission has been received!

 Data is today’s most valuable asset.
 Companies that handle data better are able to move forward and dominate their industries faster.
 Data feeds decisions, defines strategy, and drives business.
 So, collecting, managing, and storing data are fundamental steps for successful companies.

-Data-driven organizations that incorporate data in their business strategy know storage is not a purely technical issue.
+Data-driven organisations that incorporate data in their business strategy know storage is not a purely technical issue.
 Data architecture must respond to the massive influx of data.
-Businesses need an effective management system to react faster to market needs, act according to data regulations (like GPRD), to analyze and devise their next actions.
+Businesses need an effective management system to react faster to market needs, act according to data regulations (like GPRD), to analyse and devise their next actions.
 In sum, to stay competitive in a fast-paced, information-packed environment.

 Two main approaches to data architecture are Data Lakes and Data Warehouses.